staywoke/catalyst/README.md

 ## Overview

 This project is a web-based, volunteer engagement, crowd-sourcing platform for the non-profit We The Protesters.
 That's a lot of buzz words!
-Think of it as Amazon's Mechanical Turk, but for fulfilling the mission of Black Lives Matter.
+Think of it as Amazon's Mechanical Turk, but for fulfilling the mission of Black Lives Matter (how about a couple more buzz words?).

 Users can view a list of tasks that are relevant to their location, relevant to their skills, and relevant to pushing the movement forward.